deanbunn/Windows_System_Analysis_Lab/README.md

 ## Beginning PowerShell for Windows System Analysis Lab

-#### Seven quick sessions to learn the basics of PowerShell while analysing the configuration of a Windows system.
+Seven quick sessions to learn the basics of PowerShell while analysing the configuration of a Windows system.

-All lab code and descriptions are listed in README.
+**All lab code and descriptions are listed in README**.

 The session script files are designed to only be used as a downloadable reference.